 The Methodist chapel was built in 1871, and is in the centre of the village.
 It now has 23 members.
 The chapel is currently undergoing refurbishment and the so the church is holding its regular weekly meetings at 9:30am in the Parish rooms at All Saints Parish Church along with a monthly united service at 11am.

 There is an annual summer Holiday Club, held in conjunction with All Saints'.

-A weekly Friday Coffee Morning on the chapel premises provides fellowship for all (and is staffed by both churchgoers and non-churchgoers).
+A weekly Friday Coffee Morning on the chapel premises is currently on hold pending the refurbishment.
 Each January the chapel hosts a party for all the over 60s in the village.

 9.30 a.m. in the Parish Rooms each week

 11:00 a.m.
 United Service on the 2nd Sunday of the Month at the Parish Church